Andrew Tolman

 Andrew Tolman (born January 9, 1986) is an American studio musician and songwriter.
 He is a member of the cult club band the Moth & The Flame.
 He was also a founding member of the pop-rock band Imagine Dragons, leaving the group before the release of their debut album Night Visions in 2012, but returning as a touring member in 2023.

 In 2016–17, Tolman went on tour with Mondo Cozmo as part of the backing band along with Drew Beck, Chris Null, and James Gordon.

 Personal life

 Tolman is a graduate of Caleb Chapman's Soundhouse, a musician training program headquartered in Utah, and a former member of its flagship group, Caleb Chapman's Crescent Super Band.
 He also studied music at Brigham Young University.

 He is married to keyboardist Brittany Tolman.

+They have two children together - daughter Joan, born in 2020, and son Jude, born in 2025.

 Career

 Imagine Dragons (2008–2011; 2023–present)

 Tolman's drumming can be heard on Imagine Dragons' first four EPs, Speak to Me (2008), Imagine Dragons (2009), Hell and Silence (2010), and It's Time (2011), along with his wife, Brittany, on keyboards and backing vocals.
 He and Brittany play on multiple songs from their debut album, Night Visions (2012) (including multi-platinum single "It's Time"; US #15, UK #23), despite leaving the group before its release.

 In 2018, Andrew and Brittany re-joined Imagine Dragons during a show in Las Vegas for one song.

 In 2023, Tolman filled in for Imagine Dragons' Daniel Platzman on drums for several shows of the Mercury World Tour before becoming the permanent touring drummer on the Loom World Tour in 2024.